Arisamiga/DragonSaver/README.md

 Once installed the plugin will work automatically!

-Use `/dragonsaver` to make sure that the command works.
+Use `/dragonsaver (on, off)` to toggle the plugin.

+Use `/dragonsaver-type (Kill, Ban, Kick)` to choose the punishment for the person who punches the ender dragon.